Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

-In the following, let $f\colon \Sp \to \Sp$ be a critically fixed Thurston map obtained by blowing up an admissible pair $(G, \varphi)$ in $\Sp$.
+In the following, $f\colon \Sp \to \Sp$ is a critically fixed Thurston map obtained by blowing up an admissible pair $(G, \varphi)$ in $\Sp$.
 We also suppose that the triples $(e^+,e^-,U_e)$, $e\in E(G)$, are as provided by Proposition \ref{prop: blow-up-triples-properties} for $K=G$.
-In this section, we prove several facts about lifts of Jordan arcs in $(\Sp, \Crit(f))$ under the map~$f$.
+Our goal here is to prove several facts about lifts of Jordan arcs in $(\Sp, \Crit(f))$ under the map~$f$.
+First, we introduce the following notion.